AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         Sets the maximum amount of failures
                                         that are allowed for a given account per block.
-                                        Disregarded for accounts that have been
-                                        whitelisted by disabling subjective
-                                        billing for the account using the
-                                        disable-subjective-account-billing
-                                        configuration option.
   --subjective-account-decay-time-minutes arg (=1440)
                                         Sets the time to return full subjective cpu for accounts